-However, the toilet on the boat is not much better to be honest.
+However, the toilet on the boat is not much better, to be honest.
 Actually, I am not even sure whether you can even call that a toilet.
 More like a hole in the wall in order to let everything float outside into the water.
-So chose up to your preference 😉
+So, choose up to your preference 😉

 After some time you will realize the change of the river as you are about to enter the huge Tonle Sap.
 Floating through the water plants it kinda feels like passing a street which is slightly bigger than the boat itself.
 It just looks gorgeous.

 When entering the Tonle Sap it kinda feels like being on the sea as everything you see around is water.
 (I heard it is quite different in high season though)